Carpal Tunnel Surgery Adelaide

 What is the success rate of carpal tunnel surgery?

-The carpal tunnel surgery success rate is in the order of 98%.
-This still means that one in fifty people may not get a recovery or improvement but ninety-eight out of a hundred do.
+At a recent review of carpal tunnel surgery performed by Dr Nimon 98 % of patients had an improvement in their symptoms.
+This still means that one in fifty people may not get a recovery or improvement but ninety-eight out of a hundred did so.

 Are there any complications?